- I am from a country XXX. Can I apply to the program?

 The MAIA master is coordinated by the University of Girona (UdG, Spain) and with the University of Bourgogne (uB, France) and the Università degli studi di Cassino e del Lazio Meridionale (UNICLAM, Italy) as partners.
 Students follow a fixed mobility scheme spending one semester at each university, while the fourth semester is devoted to the master thesis, which is done in any of the universities of the consortia or in collaborating universities and companies.

-The MAIA program was recognised by the Executive Agency: Education, Audiovisual and Culture for its academic excellence and was included in the list of Erasmus Mundus Joint Master Degrees under the Erasmus+ programme of the European Union from 2015-2018.
+The MAIA program was recognised by the Executive Agency: Education, Audiovisual and Culture for its academic excellence and was included in the list of Erasmus Mundus Joint Master Degrees under the Erasmus+ programme of the European Union from 2015-2018 and renewed from 2019-2025.

 I am from a country XXX.
 Can I apply to the program?

 Yes, from wherever you are, you can apply to the program.
 Notice, however, that we are not aware of visa rules, that depend on each country and they vary time to time.

 My background is not informatics; can I apply to the program?